prebid/prebid.github.io/adops/step-by-step.md

 After you've created your creatives, you’ll need to associate a creative with each size in your line item.
 Even if you’ve specified only one or two sizes, you might actually want more creatives than you have sizes.
 Because the creative body itself is identical no matter which size you’re associating it with, you can duplicate the creative so you have as many as you need.

 {: .alert.alert-info :}
 You need extra copies of the creative because GAM will display only one creative per line item per page.
-So if you have two ad slots where two Prebid bids in the same price bucket win the auctions, if you defined only one creative on that line item, only that one creative would be displayed in an ad slot, the other ad slot would fall through to your house ads.
 See [Creative Considerations](/adops/creative-considerations.html) for more information.

 1. Select **Delivery** > **Creatives**.
 2. Find the creative you want to duplicate and click the check mark to the left.